ayomide20000005/Demis/README.md

 donwload here......... https://github.com/ayomide20000005/Demis/releases

 Why It Matters
 Most onboarding processes involve a long document of manual steps.
 Demis replaces that with a conversation.
 You tell it what you do, it sets everything up and saves the result so the next person never has to go through the same process again.
-It is open source and built for developers who value consistency and speed.

 ![imported file](https://github.com/user-attachments/assets/996b393e-ea4c-4cc7-873c-c0ba65d70078)